+recognition Prepare and on deadle Receive to Pay fee and Assemble in internal project plan to meet 31 December deadline for submission (focus

-Note: once a submission has been accepted as compliant any further revisions that are subsequently provided must include a version control table (listing the changes) and tracked changes.
+with uniq detailed in Note: once ue continuous page numbers, a contents page and a version control table, following n Chapter 7 of the Guidelines (checklist below).
+The a submission has been accepted as compliant any further revisions that are submust include a version control table (listing the changes) and tracked changes. the structu

-Checklist for Submissions - Refer to Guidelines Section 7
+Checklist for Submissions - Refer to Guidelines Section 7 (All items except item 6 are required for Discrete Subject Courses)

 ITEM TITLE

 1 General information on the programme

 1.1 Programme Identification

 1.2 Aims of the programme

 1.3 Entry requirements

 2.1 Staff list along with the courses taught by each one of them

 2.2 Facilities available to students

 3.1 Programme structure

 3.2 Information about each module in the programme with the respective module breakdown

 3.3 Texts and reference material

 3.4 Timeline

 4.1 Student assessment and grading

 4.2 Examination papers

 5 Practical Exercises

-6 Final Project (CFFP, CCP, CMFP or CFCP) Description Table - must

-be completed in the specified template provided (section 7.6.1)
+6 Final Project (CFFP, CCP, CMFP or CFCP) Description Table - must be completed in the specified template provided (section 7.6.1)

 Project specification (hydrographic or cartographic instruction) as provided to students for the final project

 Sample of deliverables and reports submitted by students for the final project

 7 Programme Cross-reference table - must be completed in the specified template provided

 8 Student Feedback

 9 Internal Review